-- (1) An employee in the employ of an employer at the commencement of this Chapter, who is or was convicted of a sexual offence against a child or a person who is mentally disabled, or is alleged to have committed a sexual offence against a child or a person who is mentally disabled and who has been dealt with in terms of section 77(6) or 78(6) of the Criminal Procedure Act, 1977, irrespective of whether or not such offence was committed or allegedly committed during the course of his or her employment, and whose particulars are included or are to be included in the Register, must without delay disclose such conviction or finding to his or her employer. - [subsection (1) substituted by section 4(a) of Act 5 of 2015] - (2) An employee who, after the commencement of this Chapter, applies for employment, must, if he or she has been convicted of a sexual offence against a child or a person who is mentally disabled or is alleged to have committed a sexual offence against a child or a person who is mentally disabled and who has been dealt with in terms of section 77(6) or 78(6) of the Criminal Procedure Act, 1977, and whose particulars are included or are to be included in the Register, disclose such conviction or finding when applying for employment.

-[subsection (2) substituted by section 4(b) of Act 5 of 2015]

-(3) An employee who fails to comply with subsection (1) or (2), is guilty of an offence and is liable on conviction to a fine or to imprisonment not exceeding seven years or to both a fine and such imprisonment.
+(1) An employee in the employ of an employer at the commencement of this Chapter, who is or was convicted of a sexual offence, or is alleged to have committed a sexual offence and who has been dealt with in terms of section 77(6) or 78(6) of the Criminal Procedure Act, 1977, irrespective of whether or not such offence was committed or allegedly committed during the course of his or her

+- employment, and whose particulars are included or are to be included in the Register, must without delay disclose such conviction or finding to his or her employer. - [subsection (1) substituted by section 4(a) of Act 5 of 2015 and by section 19 of Act 13 of 2021] - (2) An employee who, after the commencement of this Chapter, applies for employment, must, if he or she has been convicted of a sexual offence or is alleged to have committed a sexual offence and who has been dealt with in terms of section 77(6) or 78(6) of the Criminal Procedure Act, 1977, and whose particulars are included or are to be included in the Register, disclose such conviction or finding when applying for employment. - [subsection (2) substituted by section 4(b) of Act 5 of 2015 and by section 19 of Act 13 of 2021] - (3) An employee who fails to comply with subsection (1) or (2), is guilty of an offence and is liable on conviction to a fine or to imprisonment not exceeding seven years or to both a fine and such imprisonment.